openebs/website/website/src/blogs/2018-12-19-bare-metal-to-production-stateful-workloads-openebs-and-rancher-2-x.md

 - **Example 1.** `cooby.tech` and to use nginx ingress to route it to the example1 workload.
 Also in the DNS server, you can do, for example, cooby.in.montel.care CNAME montel.cooby.tech and again use our nginx-loadbalancer to route cooby.in.montel.care to your desired workload.

 **Pro Tip:** Once an Ingress service is created it defaults to port 42.
-Remember to edit the services’ yaml and change it to the port your application requires.
+Remember to edit the services’ YAML and change it to the port your application requires.
 You will save yourself hours of confusion.

 ## Let’s Encrypt Issuer